CTEC3905-2022/lab-materials/lab-07.md

 #### Building the DOM

-What we need to do now it to build DOM elements based on our data.
+We need to build DOM elements based on our data so we can see the object in our page.
 We will create a separate function for this as it is a distinct piece of logic well-suited to a function of its own.

 Our function takes a data object as input and returns an `<article>` element as output.